-I got this question in forum over the weekend and I think it’s an important one since I seem to get it quite often.
+I got this question in the forum over the weekend and I think it’s an important one since I seem to get it quite often.
 It’s interesting to note that there doesn’t actually seem to be a very good answer online (at least not as far as my brief search went) so I used a short (and probably overly simplistic) example to describe why the description of zero sum is incorrect.
 This also works into the concept of “moneyness” in Monetary Realism quite nicely as you’ll see that the stock market doesn’t necessarily increase the amount of money in the system, but can increase/decrease our wealth.

 “This concept confuses a lot of people, but it’s important because it touches on how stocks are money-like, but not necessarily high on the moneyness chart (because they must be converted into deposits in order to be used for transactions).
 Let’s work through an example that will help.

 Let’s say you have 3 people and 1 corporation.
 And the 3 people all have $10 for a $30 total.
 And then the corporation decides to raise capital so it issues 4 shares of stock at $4 or $1 per share.
 Let’s assume two of our people buy the entire issue and become owners of 2 shares each for a total of $2 each ($1 per share).
 So our corporation has $4 and our two investors own 2 shares each valued at $1 per share ($4 market cap).

 Then, a year later, for whatever reason, investor 1 decides the stock is worth 100% more and tries to sell it on the stock exchange where person 3 purchases the 2 shares for $2 each ($1 higher than the IPO price).
 Now person 3 owns 2 shares each valued at $2 for a total of $4 and person 1 has $12 TOTAL of which $2 is their capital gains on the stock sale.
 Person 2 still own his 2 shares that are now worth $4 total ($2 unrealized cap gains).